Origami-Instructions.com

 You will end up with the pattern in the next photo.
 Now simply fold this in half to make the cow's body.

-completed squash folding the balloon basecompleted cow's body
+origami-cow-completed squash folding the balloon base

-To make the cow's head, use another square of paper.
+To make the origami cow's head, use another square of paper.
 Fold it in half with the colored side (if any) on the outside.

-square origami paper ready to foldsquare folded to make rectangle
+origami-cow-square origami paper ready to fold

 Next fold each half upwards, as shown in the next two photos: